 I clicked to save the document I’d been typing in and put the laptop aside, standing up to lean over the hospital bed so I could kiss his cheek.
 This time, he really was asleep.
-Four and a half days later he died.
+Four days later he died.

 My husband was not a social media guy, but he and I both knew there would come a day when I would make my plea on his behalf using this blog and any other social outlets I could get my hands on.

 If you’ve already donated — a huge thank you and please stop reading now.
 Hook would not have wanted me to try to empty your purse or your wallet.
 You’ve helped us to raise ~ $35,000 so far which has been added to Hook’s and my initial $125,000 which launched the endowment in May 2013.